Mom's Day Out

 Our mission is to support parents and families on their journey towards physical, mental and spiritual wellbeing through education and immersion into natural living and spiritual traditions.

-Families with children ages 3-5, who are a part of our volunteer program, or who are on staff, may participate in our Mom’s Day Out Sprouts Program. it’s easy to become a volunteer with The Compass Center Foundation!
+Families with children ages 3-5, who are a part of our volunteer program, or who are on staff, may participate in our Mom’s Day Out Sprouts Program.
+It’s easy to become a volunteer with The Compass Center Foundation!
 Learn more by clicking right here.

 We believe children thrive when they feel their days are filled with purpose, when they are surrounded by people working toward an intentional and common goal, and when they are given the time and space to figure things out with gentle guidance.